Find Something to Explore

 This event offers no-cost admission to the collection galleries as well as an array of family-friendly activities, including arts and crafts, musical performances, and interactive workshops.

-Enjoy an evening of art, live music, cocktails, and light fare at our monthly First Friday mixer.
-First Friday at the Barnes includes access to the collection galleries.
+Enjoy an evening of art, live music, cocktails, and access to the collection at our monthly First Friday mixer.
+New for 2024, the Garden Restaurant at the Barnes Foundation will be partnering with award-winning Philadelphia Chefs for inspired, one-night-only pop-up dinners.

 2025 Benjamin Franklin Pkwy, 215.278.7000